 I believe that end-extensional arithmetic potentialism can shed light on the philosophy of finitism and even ultrafinitism.
 To be sure, I do not expect to engage the ultrafinitist in an analysis of nonstandard models of arithmetic, since such models and even the standard model of arithmetic do not have a real mathematical existence for the ultrafinitist.
 Rather, what I am proposing is to use the potentialist system in order to shed light on what are the commitments of ultrafinitism, for it is often not as clear as one might hope to come to an understanding of exactly what ultrafinitism is.
 This is an analysis of ultrafinitism undertaken by and for the actualists, to help them understand ultrafinitism, much as one might use classical logic when analyzing or comparing the power of various systems of intuitionist logic.

-The main point is that important features of the potentialist system appear to be shared with assertions that one sometimes hears from ultrafinitists.
+I find this approach helpful because important features of the potentialist system appear to be shared with assertions that one sometimes hears from ultrafinitists.
 For the ultrafinitist, the universe of natural numbers starts out perfectly clear with the numbers $0$, $1$, $2$ and so on, but as time proceeds there is increasing hesitancy concerning extremely large numbers; it is as though the numbers get less definite as one proceeds; one can often describe much larger numbers with a comparatively small definition, but the number being defined would be so vast that the ultrafinitist is hesitant to agree that it actually exists.
 Thus, the ultrafinitist appears to have something like an initial segment of the universe of natural numbers, a realm of feasibility.
 Perhaps this realm is even closed under successor, or perhaps not, but many ultrafinitists are reluctant to assert that there is a largest natural number, and it is because of this kind of issue that it is often difficult to say exactly what it is that the ultrafinitist holds.